-Within the GHAD Parcels, the GHAD will assume responsibilities that relate to its position as a GHAD and duties as a responsible landowner.
-The GHAD is charged with responsibilities that relate to the prevention, mitigation, abatement, or control of geologic hazards, which includes the maintenance of drainage facilities and associated improvements.
+The GHAD is charged with responsibilities that relate to the prevention, mitigation, abatement, or control of geologic hazards, which includes the maintenance of drainage facilities and associated improvements on future GHAD-owned parcels.
 This will include the monitoring and maintenance of drainage facilities that, if subject to improper care, could result in decreased slope stability, a primary concern of the GHAD.
-The drainage facilities include concrete-lined drainage ditches and open-space storm drain facilities.
+The drainage facilities include concrete-lined drainage ditches and storm drain improvements on GHAD-owned Parcels.

-The GHAD will mitigate or abate landslide or erosion hazards that could directly affect improved, developed, and accepted properties (as defined in Section 6) within the Project in accordance with Section 5.
-The GHAD will also perform maintenance of water control and conveyance facilities and assume other peripherally related open-space responsibilities, such as vegetation management for fire suppression, trail maintenance, and selected other maintenance activities associated with the GHAD Parcels.
-Additionally, the GHAD shall have the right to approve any construction, maintenance, or repair in the GHAD Parcels that the GHAD determines has the potential to impact geologic stability.
+The GHAD will mitigate or abate landslide or erosion hazards that could directly affect improved, developed, and accepted properties (as defined in Section 6) within the Annexation Area in accordance with Section 5.
+The GHAD will also perform maintenance of water control and conveyance facilities and assume other peripherally related responsibilities, such as vegetation management for fire suppression, trail maintenance, and selected other maintenance activities associated with the GHAD-owned Parcels.
+Additionally, the GHAD shall have the right to approve any construction, maintenance, or repair in the GHAD-owned Parcels that the GHAD determines has the potential to impact geologic stability.